jlcolbert/jlcolbert.github.io/content/pages/Describing Absence The Complicated Power of Metadata Surrogates in Libraries and Archives.md

 The reports of his suicide also mention that he was found cleanly shaven and dressed, as if they expected him to be otherwise.
 The reports are basically doing everything but calling him a "confirmed bachelor."
 They don't say he's gay, but that silence tells us everything.

 Especially considering that a set of papers related to his death, including committee reports on his case, have been destroyed by the University of Virginia.
-Jeffrey Masten, the author of the book [[@Queer philologies: sex, language, and affect in Shakespeare's time]], contacted the special collections at UVA and learned that the documents were destroyed "according to the records management guidelines enacted by the Commonwealth of Virginia."
+Jeffrey Masten, the author of the book [[Queer philologies: sex, language, and affect in Shakespeare's time]] , contacted the special collections at UVA and learned that the documents were destroyed "according to the records management guidelines enacted by the Commonwealth of Virginia."

 {{< logseq/orgIMPORTANT >}}**As a result of the inquiry, UVA Special Collections deleted the record from the public catalog.**{{< / logseq/orgIMPORTANT >}}